 Help yourself find your way around the outdoors.
 Planning your route on a map is one thing, but knowing where to go when you’re out there is a whole other matter.
-It is essential that you know how to find your way to your destination, and even more important to know how to get back home.
+It is essential that you know how to find your way to your destination, and even more important to know how to make it home.

 72% of search and rescues are to recover a single person or someone who has been separated from a multi-person group.– There and Back, 2016

 Talk to your group members, locals, experts and carefully gauge a route that suits your skills.
-See the Plan Your Trip section of the Outdoor Safety Code to help you understand everything you need to consider while planning a route.
+See the Plan Your Trip section to help you understand everything you need to consider while planning a route.

 This might be frequently changing weather, new terrain to navigate, unfamiliar tracks and fatigue from enduring physical activity.
 Looking after yourself isn’t always about managing the big hazards, sometimes it’s the less obvious details that can lead to unintended consequences.
 Here’s some tips and tricks worth considering.